pyth-network/pyth-crosschain/cosmwasm/README.md

-# Intro
+# Pyth CosmWasm

-This folder contains pyth contract on CosmWasm and utilities to deploy it in CosmWasm chains.
+This directory contains pyth contract on CosmWasm and utilities to deploy it in CosmWasm chains.

-# Deployment
+## Deployment

-Deploying a contract in terra consists of two steps:
+Deploying the cosmwasm contract has two steps:
-1. Uploading the code.
+1. Upload the code.
 This step will give you a code id.
-2. Optionally create a new contract or migrate an existing one:
+2. Either create a new contract, or migrate an existing one:
     1. Creating a new contract which has an address with a code id as its program.
     2. Migrating an existing contract code id to the new code id.

-This script can do both steps at the same time.
+This directory includes a script to perform both steps.
 Read below for the details.

-## Uploading the code
+### Uploading the code

-First build the contracts:
+First build the contracts within [the current directory](./):

 ``` sh
 bash build.sh
 ```

-This command will builds and saves all the contracts in the `artifact` directory.
+This command will build and save Pyth contract in the `artifact` directory.

-Then, for example, to deploy `pyth_bridge.wasm`, run in the `tools` directory:
+Then, to deploy Pyth contract (`pyth_bridge.wasm`), run the following command in the `tools` directory:

 ``` sh
 npm ci # Do it only once to install required packages
 npm run deploy-pyth -- --network testnet --artifact ../artifacts/pyth_bridge.wasm --mnemonic "..."
 ```

-which will print something along the lines of:
+If successful, this command will print something along the lines of:

 ``` sh
 Storing WASM: ../artifacts/pyth_bridge.wasm (367689 bytes)